Sharpen Your Delegation Skills Today

 I once worked with a regional retail chain with a list of desirable attributes.
 They focused on their customers and their mission, invested time and money into developmental experiences for their management, moved emerging leaders between many disciplines to gain experience, and had an extraordinary company culture.

-Their success wasn’t the result of a single leader: it lasted 75 years through 6 different CEOs and wasn’t an accident.
+Their success wasn’t the result of a single leader.
+It lasted 75 years through six different CEOs and wasn’t an accident.
 By encouraging employees of all levels to share in the company’s mission, the resulting culture could outlast the company itself.
 The only way this culture could survive for so long was through delegation

 Many business leaders struggle with delegation, but it’s crucial for the survival of your business.
 Delegation allows your employees to take on broader responsibilities within the company and gives them an insight into the bigger picture.
 This has a trickle-down effect on your staff, empowering and including everyone from management down to the front lines.